mayac-deloitte/pymavproxy-testing/README.md

      - **Chat Input:** `"start mission mission_1 for drone_1"`
    - The chatbot sends these commands to the same `/trigger_command` endpoint.

-3. **Send Commands**:
+5. **Send Commands**:
-   - Once commands are visible in the input field in the chatbot interface and click the **Send** button.
+   - Once you've typed your command into the input field in the chatbot interface, you can either click the **Send** button or press **Enter** on your keyboard.
 The chatbot will send the command to the FastAPI backend, which processes it and returns the response.

 ### Example Chatbot/Voicebot Commands